Kallu609/reddit-wallpaper/README.md

 # reddit-wallpaper

-Gets random wallpaper from specified subreddit(s) and changes it to your desktop
+Gets random wallpaper from specified subreddit(s) and changes it to your desktop.

+Works on Windows, macOS and Linux. :)

 ## Prerequisites